Luming-L/NGG/L1_Sequencing.md

 A modified Hi-C protocol called Chicago is provided as a service by Dovetail Genomics since 2014.
 Data integration follows a two-step approach, first assembly errors are identified and resolved, and then the broken contigs are scaffolded.
 Integration of Dovetail Genomics read pairs into the PacBio assembly of _A. alpina_ improved assembly contiguity similar well as compared to optical mapping data.
+Combined integration of optical mapping and Dovetail Genomics data could further advance the contiguity supporting the idea that optical mapping and Hi-C data are complementary and can help bridging different regions in the genome.

+10X Genomics
 ## Assembly of heterozygous and polyploid genomes